Internal Network Security

 For extremely sensitive environments, we can perform testing in maintenance windows or against isolated segments.

 Active Directory assessment is a core component of internal testing.
+When your internal network environment includes Active Directory we examine:

-- domain user enumeration and password policies
+- Domain user enumeration and password policies

 - Kerberos weaknesses (e.g. Kerberoasting)

-- privilege escalation paths (BloodHound analysis)
+- Privilege escalation paths (BloodHound analysis)

 - Group Policy misconfigurations

-- delegation issues and unconstrained delegation
+- Delegation issues and unconstrained delegation

-- trust relationships between domains, credential exposure and Group Policy Preferences
+- Trust relationships between domains, credential exposure and Group Policy Preferences

-- paths to Domain Admin compromise.
+- Paths to Domain Admin compromise.

 Achieving Domain Admin (or equivalent administrative access) is often a goal of internal testing, as it represents full network compromise.
 If we achieve this, we document the attack path, demonstrate the impact, and continue testing to identify additional vulnerabilities.
 We don’t perform destructive actions even with administrative access and, instead, we document what would be possible and help you understand the full scope of risk.